tayron0605/LayaBoxDailyRecord/README.md

 # LayaBoxDailyRecord

+# 20200925
+1.Unity import FBX from 3DMax , Material ball must only one, or CustomShader maybe not work.

 # 20200924
 1.Unity Particle Color Params warning(If use gradientColor): a.GradientDataColor warning:alpha data length is large than 4, will ignore the middle data.